openSUSE/news-o-o/_posts/2011-06-25-opensuse-weekly-news-issue-181-is-out.markdown

       interested in using openSUSE as the underlying OS for your cloud or if you want to contribute to the cloud projects, subscribe to the cloud mailing list [opensuse-cloud@opensuse.org](mailto:opensuse-cloud@opensuse.org)

-
+â€

+â€œ

 [Justine Leng: openSUSE buildservice 101](http://obsforandroid.wordpress.com/2011/06/21/opensuse-buildservice-101/)

 One of the reasons that Novell created this community-based openSUSE project was to invite
       contributions from independent developers.
 It also unveiled a new online service that automatically builds binary packages from source code.
-The openSUSE buildservice initially focused on building packages for the SUSE variants ” openSUSE, SLES, and SLED ” but the tool was later extended to support packages for other major distributions, such as Red Hat, Fedora, Mandriva, Debian, and Ubuntu. (...)
+The openSUSE buildservice initially focused on building packages for the SUSE variants â€” openSUSE, SLES, and SLED â€” but the tool was later extended to support packages for other major distributions, such as Red Hat, Fedora, Mandriva, Debian, and Ubuntu. (...)

-
+â€

+â€œ

 [Andres Silva: Custom Setups for Revolutionized Desktop](http://anditosan.blogspot.com/2011/06/custom-setups-for-revolutionized.html)